 Chemotherapy used to make a tumor smaller before surgery or radiation is called neo-adjuvant therapy.
 When used after surgery or radiation, it is called adjuvant therapy.
 Chemotherapy used solely to relieve cancer symptoms is called palliative therapy.

-According to the National Cancer Institute, chemotherapy can destroy cancer cells that remain after surgery, shrink tumors, improve survival, prevent cancer from spreading or returning, relieve cancer pain and kill cancer cells that have spread.
+According to the National Cancer Institute, chemotherapy can destroy cancer cells that remain after surgery, shrink tumors, improve survival, prevent cancer from spreading or returning, relieve pain or pressure from tumors, and kill cancer cells that have spread.

 Where it's done